René Gruau: Career

 Gruau's artistic talent in fashion illustration merited him publication at the age of 14 and by the time he reached 18, he was published internationally, in the US, Italy, and France.
 In his lifetime, Gruau worked for numerous magazines including Marie-Claire, Femina, Elle, Vogue, Harper's Bazaar, Flair, L'Officiel, Madame Figaro, and L'Officiel de la Couture.
 Gruau was hired by major designers like Pierre Balmain, Christian Dior, Jacques Fath, Balenciaga, Elsa Schiaparelli, Rochas, Lanvin, Elizabeth Arden, and Hubert de Givenchy.
 Gruau gave life to their haute couture clothing and expanded their popularity with his captivating illustrations.

 Gruau, whose posters often echoed both classical Japanese drawings and Toulouse-Lautrec's sketches of fin de siècle Paris night life, was perhaps best known for creating the marketing images for Miss Dior perfume and for Rouge Baiser lipstick.
 According to Alan Riding of the New York Times, "everything he did, he evoked the glamour and style of the world of high fashion".
 Because the technical age of the 20th century had yet to emerge, Gruau's pictures were the advertisements of the time and gave marketing and presentation of clothing a new brilliant flair.

+Gruau, whose posters for Le Lido cabaret include the 1972 revue, Grand Jeu.

 Gruau's first position as artistic director for advertising was in 1947 with Christian Dior.
 The two together formed the "New Look" of the time, partially a result of Dior's designs, and partially a result of Gruau's combined interpretation and upgrading of old-style graphic illustration.
 Gruau formed a friendship with Dior that contributed to their successful collaboration and further enlargement of fashion advertisement, which a primary reason he is mostly remembered for his work with Dior.

 Gruau moved to the United States in 1948 to work for Vogue and Harper's Bazaar.
 He remained with the magazine for two years, and then went to work as sole illustrator for Flair.
 There were exhibitions of Gruau's work at the Paris Musée du Costume in 1989 and Musée de la Publicité in 1999.
 Gruau's birthplace, Rimini, holds a permanent collection in its city museum.
 Today Gruau's works are in the permanent collections of many art institutions, including the Louvre in Paris.

+Death

+Gruau died on 31 March 2004.
+His ashes rest in the Monumental Cemetery of Rimini, where his funerary monument consists of a mosaic of a stylised woman's face on white marble floor circle, with a bronze stele emerging vertically from the marble, containing Gruau's signature and surmounted by an asterisk.
+The monument was designed by architect Pier Luigi Foschi and artist Vittorio d'Augusta, and resides by the cemetery's entrance, in symmetry with the funerary monument of Federico Fellini.
+Gruau's ashes and those of his son were inaugurated behind the monument on 31 March 2009, having previously been buried at a different location in the cemetery.